ChristopherDavisUCI/UCI-Math-10-S22/_sources/Proj/ExtraTopics.md

 ![faces with pca](../images/pca.png)

 [Principal component analysis](https://scikit-learn.org/stable/modules/decomposition.html#pca).
-Another type of unsupervised learning (in addition to *clustering*) is *dimensionality reduction*.
+Another type of unsupervised learning (along with *clustering*) is *dimensionality reduction*.
 Principal Component Analysis (PCA) is a famous example, and it involves advanced linear algebra.
 The above image shows a visual example of the result of PCA.

 ## Kaggle